cosama/dockrice/README.md

 This works because when the module is loaded, the environmental variable `AM_I_IN_A_DOCKER` is not defined.
 Thus, it uses the argparser from dockrice, with the respective parameters defined.
 For any file/directory that you use in your script you need an argument in the argparser with `type=pathlib.Path`.
 The argparser then starts a image, mounts all necessary path and runs the script in the container.
 The `AM_I_IN_A_DOCKER` variable is defined inside the container as it was added to the environmental variables passed to the docker run command, so it uses the normal `argparse` module and thus will run the full code without any special consideration.

-The above code is thus about equivalent to run
+The above code is thus about equivalent to

 ```
 docker run -v $LOCAL_DATA_DIR:/data my_container python my_script.py --data-dir /data